sneakblue/hauntedbnb--airbnb-clone/README.md

 # HauntBnB

-## Description
+## Snapshot
-Hauntbnb is an airbnb clone with a spooky theme!
+Hauntbnb is a fullstack airbnb clone with a spooky theme!
 It takes the idea of being able to book spots to stay at, but more specifically at haunted locations! 👻

+## Features
+### Haunts
+- Users can create Haunts as locations to be viewed
+- Each haunt has a paranormal activity rating as well as an averaged comfort rating based on user reviews

+-

+## Architecture
+Hauntbnb is created using an Express backend and React frontend.
+The database utilizes PostgreSQL along with Sequelize to implement updates and changes.
+On the frontend, Redux is used for state management along with AWS S3 services for image upload.

 ## Technologies Used